 1. Can more than one student from a single department receive a grant?

 Yes.
-But no more than three students from a single department may receive awards for Conference and Research Grants in a single academic year.
+But no more than three students from a single department may receive awards for Conference Grants in a single academic year.
+Only one student per department may receive a Summer Research Grant.
 Check your eligibility on the Eligibility page.

 Yes.
 If a student is awarded a conference grant in advance of their conference, they may submit proof of conference registration to the GSC Treasurer (firstname.lastname@example.org) to receive their funding.